 In Salem, community members may apply to sit on a variety of boards and commissions, including the Salem Planning Commission.
 The Planning Commission acts as an advisory commission to the City Council and serves as the state-required Committee for Citizen Involvement.
 The commission has a broad scope of concern in promoting growth and orderly development in Salem.
 Other commissions and boards, including those that advise the Urban Renewal Agency Board, provide opportunities for community members to weigh in on development, parks, historic preservation, and other related matters.
-Statewide Planning Goal 1: Citizen Involvement.
+The City has created an Employee Diversity, Equity and Statewide Planning Goal 1: Citizen Involvement.
 To develop a citizen involvement program that insures the opportunity for citizens to be involved in all phases of the planning process.